-|Academic dates:||30 June - 18 July 2019|
+|Academic dates:||Sunday 20 June - Thursday 8 July 2021*|

-|Housing dates:||28 June - 22 July 2019|
+|Housing dates:||Friday 18 June - Friday 9 July 2021*|

-|Housing fee:||€ 500 for private room with shared facilities or 550 for private room with private facilities and €75 refundable deposit.
+|Housing fees:||€650* and a €75 refundable deposit.
 For more information, see Housing and practical matters.|

-|Who is this programme for?||For current university students (Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
-For working professionals with a desire to continue their education in this field.|
+|Who is this programme for?||Students should be in good academic standing to participate in the summer school.
+For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
+For working professionals with a desire to continue their education/update their skills in this field.|